Outlet devices • Splash control • Aerosols • Maintenance

 What the outlet is actually doing

-Most commercial lavatory faucets do not rely on a raw stream from the spout.
+Most commercial lavatory faucets don’t rely on a raw stream from the spout.
 They use an outlet insert (often called an aerator, laminar device, or stream straightener) to shape water in one of three broad patterns.

 Aerated stream